aiswaryas97/SeleniumPrj-Amazonxpath/README.md

 # SeleniumPrj-Amazonxpath
-this program consist of the selenium program for loding and operations in ammazone
+This program consist of the selenium program for loding and operations in amazone website using x-path.